Titans' 4-game skid biggest challenge of Vrabel's tenure

 NASHVILLE — The Tennessee Titans are facing their biggest challenge of Mike Vrabel’s five seasons as head coach.

-This season, they’ve used 80 different players, and their grip on the AFC South is slipping away.
+This season, they’ve used 80 different players, and their grip on the AFC South is slipping way.

 The Titans (7-7) have lost four straight in their longest skid since the end of the 2015 season with the latest a 17-14 road loss to the Los Angeles Chargers.